Viewing entries in

 He began his career in politics, serving as the Communications Director for U.S. Representative Cal Dooley after serving as Rep. Dooley’s Deputy Campaign Manager.
 Diego received his A.B. in government from Harvard University and a Master’s in Education from Stanford University.
 He currently serves on the board of Summit Public Schools, Voices College-Bound Language Academies, GO Public Schools and the Downtown Fresno Foundation.
 He lives in Fresno with his wife, Chandelle, and their two school-aged daughters.

-Lavada has devoted her career to the movement for educational excellence and equity.
+Lavada is a Partner at Transcend.
+She has devoted her career to the movement for educational excellence and equity.
 Her investment and interest in new school models was sparked during her time as a third grade teacher with UnCommon Schools in Newark, New Jersey and enhanced over the last few years.
 Prior to joining Transcend, she was the Chief of Staff on the Org-Wide Strategy team at Teach For America and the Deputy Director at the Right Question Institute.
 She started her career in management consulting focused on nonprofit organizational development and effectiveness.
 She holds an AB in Sociology from Harvard University and lives in her hometown of Newark, New Jersey.

 Sujata Bhatt joins Transcend Education as a Senior Fellow.
 She works with school partners across Transcend's national portfolio of R&D projects and develops strategic avenues for Transcend's future evolution.
 She also serves on the board of the Mastery Transcript Consortium and is an instructor and mentor in the University of Pennsylvania Graduate School of Education’s Education Entrepreneurship Program.
 Her mission is to create equitable access to innovation to enable all young people to thrive in a changing world.